-In the Ore mountains rare soils are extracted, which are used for the production of phones and other technological gadgets.
-This reflects on one aspect which is not taken into consideration in the digital transition: the use of mineral resources and the quick waste of technological gadgets.
-Mobile phones accumulate materials and rare soils that come from all over the world and come along with processes that are damaging to the environment.
+In both Navarra and Saxony, there were plans to extract rare earth elements, which are used to produce mobile phones and other technological devices.
+Diary reflects an aspect that is not taken into consideration in the digital transition: the use of mineral resources and the rapid waste of technological devices.
+Mobile phones combine materials and rare earths that come from all over the world and come along with processes that are harmful to the environment.